- Code ANTH2017

 - Areas of interest Anthropology

-- An understanding of the public debates and reporting of issues in Indigenous affairs in Australia and an ability to deconstruct them
+- demonstrate an understanding of selected contemporary debates relating to Indigenous Australia and an ability to deconstruct them;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.